fabricius1/python-virtual-environments/README.md

 </div>
 <br />

-This table was copied from the [venv documentation](https://docs.python.org/3/library/venv.html), with the adition of the command for GitBash.
-Notice how this last one is very similar to their Linux counterparts, but it looks for the `activate` executable inside the `Scripts/` folder instead of `bin/` (which unexists in Windows).
+This table was copied from the [venv documentation](https://docs.python.org/3/library/venv.html), with the addition of the command for GitBash.
+Notice how this last one is very similar to their Linux counterparts, but it looks for the `activate` executable inside the `Scripts/` folder instead of `bin/`.

 2. To deactivate a virtual environment, just run this command:
 > ```deactivate```